 The StoreDot battery replaces graphite with semiconductor nanoparticles that ions can pass through more quickly and easily.

 Currently these nanoparticles are based on germanium, which is water soluble and easier to handle in production.
 StoreDot's plan is to use silicon, which is much cheaper, and plans to prototype this type of battery later this year.

 Myersdorf says the cost will be the same as existing lithium-ion batteries.

 Fast battery charging: now you need to update the networks

-“The bottleneck for extra fast charging is no longer the battery,” says Myersdorf.
-And he's right.
+"The bottleneck for extra fast charging is no longer the battery," Myersdorf says.
+And he is right.
 Charging stations and the networks that supply them must now be updated.
 It is one of the reasons they are working with British Petroleum.
-"BP has 18.200 yards and knows that, in 10 years, all these stations will be obsolete if they do not reuse them for electric recharging: batteries are the new oil".
+"BP has 18.200 yards and is well aware that, in 10 years, all these stations will be obsolete if they are not reused for electric recharging: batteries are the new oil".